Ferry Point, California

 Ferry Point is a cape on the San Francisco Bay in western Richmond, California, United States.
+Once the Northern California terminal for the Atchison, Topeka and Santa Fe Railway, the area has been developed as a regional park.

 History

 Ferry Point once served as the western terminus of the Atchison, Topeka and Santa Fe Railway, who constructed the pier in 1900 to facilitate ferry docking to transfer passengers and freight to other locations around the San Francisco Bay.
 Santa Fe trains began connecting with SP ferries at the Oakland Mole on April 23, 1933, replacing the Point Richmond passenger ferries.
 Ferry Point continued to be used for freight ferries, as well as troop ferries during World War II.
 The Port of Richmond gradually replaced Ferry Point, as the port could handle larger freighters.
 Freight ferries stopped using Ferry Point in 1975, making it the longest-lived of the transcontinental railroad wharves on the bay.